bethanyvwatson/bethanyvwatson.github.io/_posts/2018-01-15-get-hooked-on-gitbooks.md

   - writing
 ---

-I recently published a demo of *[Ruby Racko](https://github.com/bethanyvwatson/racko)*, a terminal-based card sorting gamewritten in Ruby.
+I recently published a demo of *[Ruby Racko](https://github.com/bethanyvwatson/racko)*, a terminal-based card sorting game written in Ruby.
 Now, I’ll be the first to admit: installing and running *Ruby Racko* can be a bit of a pain.
 You don’t need to be a developer to play it, but if you have zero experience using a command-line terminal, you’re probably going to have a rough time.

 With this in mind, I created a [user-guide](https://bethanyvwatson.gitbooks.io/ruby-racko/content) using [GitBook](http://www.gitbook.com).